 The next shelf I decorated was the bottom shelf.
 In the my gathered items I had three clear vases with a word on each one.
 They needed something in them, so I had to go back on the hunt for more fabric pumpkins.
 I placed place-mats on the shelf to add color and then I added some wood slices to add a warm rustic touch to the display.
 This shelf also has some of my handmade signs in the Rae Dunn inspired font.
 Those adorable gnomes are another handmade item you can find in an earlier post HERE to learn how to make some too.

 The first thing I added to the top shelf was the RD for Rae Dunn.
 Just having a little fun with the Rae Dunn pottery and my hand painted signs.
 Boxwood wreaths are my go to for almost every season’s decor.
 They are natural and classically beautiful.
 Note: green is my favorite color!
 So on the boxwood wreath went.
 Then I started adding a few more items, and lastly I added the black and white buffalo check banner/bunting.
+That bunting is not longer available but I found this bunting I like even better.
 I am obsessed with buntings.

 I used a boxwood wreath on the gnome’s head too!
 Thanksgiving hutch styling is a breeze when you follow these easy steps.
 Add and subtract and move elements around until you like the look.
 The best part is you cannot get it wrong since it is your unique style and collection of Thanksgiving items.